 To develop a strong foundation in photographic technique and composition.
 Exploring your strengths and weaknesses with a camera and what appeals to you photographically, be it landscapes, portraiture, reportage or documentary style photography.

-Starting from the absolute basics, we will help you grow as a photographer by working with you collectively as well as individually with hands on guidance, reviews and constant feedback.
+Starting from the absolute basics, we will help you grow as a photographer with hands on guidance, reviews and constant feedback.
 At the end of the workshop you would have produced a set of images that reflects a strong technical and aesthetic sensibility and be on a platform from where you can emerge as a photographer in the direction of your choice.